ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/general_configuration.rst

 **Control Panel Location:** :menuselection:`Admin --> General Configuration`

 This section of the Control Panel allows you to define the basic settings of your site.
-If you are using the `Multiple Site Manager <../../sites/index.html>`_, note that these settings are per-site.
+If you are using the :doc:`/cp/sites/index`, note that these settings are per-site.

 Is system on?
 ~~~~~~~~~~~~~